theobald-software/theobald-software.github.io/content/_en/xtract-universal/server.md

 The server performs two main tasks:

 - Run extractions stored in the [Config](./advanced-techniques/backup-and-migration#configuration-files) directory.
-- Make extractions stored in the [Config](./advanced-techniques/backup-and-migration#configuration-files) directory available to the designer.
+- Make extractions stored in the [Config](./advanced-techniques/backup-and-migration#configuration-files) directory available to the Designer.

 ### Run Extraction on the Server